harveytriana/TspApproach/README.md

 As theoretically expected, C++ is the language that solves the problem in less time.
 On the other hand, Rust proves to be the powerful language that it is.
 While C# is at a little disadvantage in extreme performance, the margin is not great.

-About Fortran, it is still an experiment, the file was compiled with *gfortran MinGW-W64 8.1.0*, it is possible that there is a better compiler option; the result is certainly unexpected.
+About Fortran, initially I compiled with *gfortran MinGW-W64 8.1.0*, with uncertain results, it took 29.7 seconds.
+Tried applying the available options for optimization with the same poor result to be Fortran.

+> MinGW gfortran is an easy compiler with which you can run Fortran programs from a terminal, but the result is disappointing.

+I recently used Intel's developer tools, Intel oneApi©, certainly advanced, with the final result shown in the table, now fortran is at the same level as C++.

+> With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

 About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
 I would like a Python expert to review the code, it may be possible to write better code and improve the results.